 - 1. Connect the unknown resistance device to the upper Direct terminals (i.e. Rx). - 2.
-Select the <Measure> function key in the Main Menu - 3.
+Select the Measure function key in the Main Menu - 3.
 Select the <Ohms> function key in the Measure Option Menu - 4.
-Select the <Setup> function key in the Measure Ohms Menu - 5.
-Select the <Parameters> function key in the Ohms Setup Menu - 6.
-Select the <Max Volts> function key in the Ohms Parameters Menu - 7.
+Select the Setup> function key in the Measure Ohms Menu - 5.
+Select the Parameters function key in the Ohms Setup Menu - 6.
+Select the <Max Volts> function key in the Ohms Parameters Menu and enter the maximum voltage - 7.
 Select the "Previous" key twice to return to the Measure Ohms Menu - 8.
 Select the <Start> function key to initiate the measurement cycle. - 9.
 The 6540 will proceed to determine the correct range and take continuous measurements.